 The auto-transformer style traction system creates certain mitigation design challenges.
 The computer generated emission profile from the railway can be utilized to provide guidance to developers for placement of the railway to not only reduce electromagnetic interference for sensitive imaging equipment but also for human health purposes.

-In addition to alternative current (AC) traction systems Vitatech also provides simulations of direct current (DC) traction systems.
+In addition to alternative current (AC) traction systems Vitatech also provides magnetic field simulation modeling of direct current (DC) traction systems.
 The figure below shows an elevated third-rail 600 VDC electrified train adjacent to a medical research building.

 DC traction systems are typical in urbanized environments.

 We use DC to 500 Hz electrified train and 50/60 Hz power frequency software to generate electric (E-field) and magnetic (H-field) simulated plots.
 Such power systems include: field plots of transmission and distribution lines, substations, transformers, primary and secondary feeders, network protector busses, switchgears, electrical panels, conduits/risers and electrified trains.

 We have modeled electrified, third rail and catenary AC/DC trains in Ireland, United Kingdom, Ottawa, New York and Boston.